josmar-crwdstffng/angular/aio/content/guide/upgrade-performance.md

 With the `ngUpgrade` library in Angular you can upgrade an existing AngularJS application incrementally by building a hybrid app where you can run both frameworks side-by-side.
 In these hybrid applications you can mix and match AngularJS and Angular components and services and have them interoperate seamlessly.
-That means you don't have to do the upgrade work all at once as there is a natural coexistence between the two frameworks during the transition period.
+That means you do not have to do the upgrade work all at once as there is a natural coexistence between the two frameworks during the transition period.

 ### How `ngUpgrade` Works